Gregory-Meyer/shared/README.md

 ## Abstract

-Using the POSIX library functions in `<dnfcn.h>`, dynamic libraries can be loaded and symbols linked against at runtime.
+Using the POSIX library functions in `<dlfcn.h>`, dynamic libraries can be loaded and symbols linked against at runtime.
 Combined with a little hand-rolled vtable trickery, this can be used to dynamically load the implementation of a type at runtime.